joelvaneenwyk/js-dos-docs/Writerside/topics/contributing-emulators.md

 ## Client

 Direct, worker, and sokol implementations share the same code for server part.
 But they are completely different, because they implement UI and sound system for different platforms.
-In original dosbox this was made by SDL, it was hard-coupled with dosbox. js-dos clearly detaches the emulator from its ui.
+In the original dosbox this was made by SDL, it was hard-coupled with dosbox. js-dos clearly detach the emulator from its ui.
 You can easily add new UI/sound system to dosbox.

-For example, let's look on sokol UI implementation.
+For example, let's look at sokol UI implementation.
 You can use it to debug and develop new features for js-dos.
-Worker is a primary web implementation for js-dos v7. sokol implementation tries to work in similar way: we start dosbox emulator in main thread and client in new thread.
+Worker is a primary web implementation for js-dos v7. sokol implementation tries to work in a similar way: we start dosbox emulator in main thread and client in new thread.

 ```C++